S0AndS0/Perinoid_Pipes/Documentation/Modifying.md

+---
+title: Tips for modifying this project privetly
+---

 > What follows are instructions on how to make modifications to the source
 > code without making git refuse to download updates as well as how to
 > incorporate updates from the `master` branch into your modified local branch.